awvining91/super-snazzy-scheduler/readme.md

 I used a series of methods, passing through a "this" jQuery element that referred to the button tag in the html, and utilized the localStorage method to set and get the inputs the user puts in.

+## Next Steps

+This week we are doing server side APIs.
+They seem cool but honestly I a little bit behind because I have been playing catch up on this challenge.
+Later on I will review the materials and see if my favorite youtube channel has any videos on server-side APIs.

 ## Deployment Link
 https://awvining91.github.io/super-snazzy-scheduler/